The Structure of the Atom

 carries most of the mass of every atom.
 However, the tiny electron has an equal but opposite electrical charge to the more massive proton.
 These charges cancel exactly and normal matter is electrically neutral.

 The number of protons in the nucleus defines the element.
-An atom of hydrogen -- the simplest element
+An atom of hydrogen, which is the simplest element, has one proton

 in its nucleus and a single orbiting electron.
 An atom